 Now, it may come as a surprise to most beginners that there isn’t one universal computer language.
 Instead, there’s a diverse array of programming languages with their own unique traits.

 Without these languages, computers wouldn’t be able to process such abundant and complex information as efficiently, precisely, and quickly as they do.

 There are preferred languages throughout the programming world.
 At times, new hot languages emerge in the industry leaving the more obsolete ones in the dust.
 We wrote an article about the top programming languages being used in today’s landscape that you’ll like to take a look at.

 Treehouse is an online technology school that offers beginner to advanced courses in web design, web development, mobile development and game development taught by a team of expert teachers.
 Its courses are aimed at beginners looking to learn coding skills and embark on a career in the tech industry.

 Pluralsight offers a vast selection of video training courses for software developers, IT administrators, and creative professionals via its website.
 They have a number of basic courses to help beginners learn fast from scratch, as well as advanced topics for IT professionals and developers.
 On Pluralsight you will find a course called “what is programming?” that might be a good kick-start.

 Skillshare is an online learning platform with thousands of classes in design, business, tech, and others.
 They offer a 2-month free trial for users to try their courses that range from newbies to experts.
 After the free trial period there is a $15 monthly subscription that can be cancelled at any time.

-Udacity is a MOOC-based platform (available for anyone who wish to sign up ant take a course).
-They offer in-depth learning through their Nanodegrees (that cost around $200/month) and they also offer over 200 free courses.
+Udacity is a MOOC-based platform (available for anyone who wishes to sign up and take a course).
+They offer in-depth learning through their Nanodegrees (that costs around $200/month) and they also offer over 200 free courses.